itsatelo/atils/src/atils@1.2.x/Patch Notes.md

 - Added the `History` function, which will retrieve a previous final draft of atils.
 - Added the `URL` Structure Type to `Structure`.

-## Expected Changes for `atils@1.2.1`
-**There are no expected changes for this version.
-Please check the [GitHub](https://github.com/itsatelo/atils) later to see if there are any changes to this.

 ## Thank you for using atils.